 This year was different.

 “I had the trip I wanted,” he said.
-“We planned it out, we executed [it] with perfection and we came out top.”
+“We planned it out, we executed [it] with perfection and we came out on top.”

 Ortiz won his first Preakness in his fifth ride in the race, with his best prior finish a fourth aboard Good Magic in Justify’s 2018 victory through the rain and fog.
 He admitted that Good Magic didn’t get the best of trips that day but made amends in 2022 with a colt who didn’t exactly give off the impression he’d give the leading rider his second classic victory.